 Thank you for your interest in training at Broward Health.
-Residency and fellowship training is an exciting step in your medical career and I am glad that you are considering us as your home for that training.
+Residency and fellowship training is an exciting step in your medical career and we are glad that you are considering us as your home for that training.
 Here at Broward Health we believe in the mission of providing quality healthcare to the people that we serve.
 Broward County has an amazingly diverse population and that population is reflected in the patients that present to our hospitals and clinics.

-All of our medical residency and fellowship programs are accredited by a national accrediting body.
+Thank you for your interest in Broward Health’s Residency and Fellowship Training Programs.
+All of Broward Health’s training programs are accredited by national accrediting bodies.
 If you are interested in becoming a Broward Health resident or fellow, please look at the page for that specific program.
 Most of our programs utilize the Electronic Residency Application Service (ERAS).

 Each training program may have additional application requirements.
 Details can be found in the individual training program pages.